 Understanding Bipolar Disorder in Daily Life

 Bipolar disorder is a mental health condition marked by dramatic changes in mood, energy, and activity levels.
-According to the National Institute of Mental Health, people living with bipolar disorder experience episodes of mania (highs) and depression (lows), each of which can deeply impact sleep, judgment, and relationships.
+According to the National Institute of Mental Health (2024), people living with bipolar disorder experience episodes of mania (highs) and depression (lows), each of which can deeply impact sleep, judgment and relationships.
+How then do you deal with this disorder in daily lives,

 Build and Maintain a Consistent Daily Routine